-250g good-quality dark chocolate, broken into small pictures
+- 250g good quality dark chocolate, broken into small pieces

 For the raspberry cream filling

 - 225g icing sugar, plus extra for dusting

 1. Heat your oven to 220°C. Line the base and sides of a 23 x 33cm Swiss roll tin with a greaseproof paper and brush the paper lightly with oil.